 Trenton – Legislation sponsored by Senator James Beach, which would strengthen schools’ gifted and talented programs, passed the Senate today.

-“Participating in a gifted and talented program challenges exceptional and nurture the best versions of themselves,” said Senator Beach (D-Burlington/Camden).
+“Participating in a gifted and talented program challenges exceptional students and nurtures the best versions of themselves,” said Senator Beach (D-Burlington/Camden).
 “Minority students and students with disabilities are often overlooked by these programs due to biased selection methods.
 This legislation will set clear specifications for participation and ensure that we are selecting the best and the brightest students who meet the criteria.”

 The bill, S-3258, entitled the “Strengthening Gifted and Talented Education Act,” would create guidelines and oversight for schools’ gifted and talented programs, which are currently required by the State Board of Education.